Jack Williams

 Introduction

-Jack is ranked by the legal directories as a “rising star: tier 1” and “up and coming”.
+Jack is ranked by the legal directories as a “leading junior” and “rising star: tier 1”.
+He is nominated for the 2024 Legal 500’s Competition Law Junior Barrister of the year.
 He is recognised as having been instructed by an “enviable line-up of clients” in “a number of momentous cases” in competition, EU, procurement and public law fields, and having “established himself as a particular authority” in UK-EU Relations Law post-Brexit.
 Clients describe him as “highly intelligent and articulate”, “razor sharp”, “tenacious”, “very enthusiastic”, “extremely diligent”, “a future silk in the making”, “a strong team member”, and “great to work with”.

 Recent career highlights include having represented Intel in securing one of the largest fine annulments ever (€1 billion) in its long-running abuse of dominance case in the EU Courts, and conducting oral advocacy on behalf of Google at the General Court against a €1.5 billion fine in another landmark abuse of dominance case.

 In addition to England and Wales, Jack is called to the Bars of Ireland and Northern Ireland (thus retaining his rights of audience before EU courts and legal professional privilege to advise on EU law).
-Jack is also a member of the Attorney General’s C Panel.
-He is a graduate from the University of Oxford (Hertford College) with a Distinction in the BCL Masters in Law (ranked 2nd in the year).
-Before that, he graduated from the University of Cambridge (St Catharine’s College) with a First Class Degree in Law.
+He is a graduate from the University of Oxford (Hertford College) with a Distinction in the BCL Masters in Law (ranked 2nd in the year) and from the University of Cambridge (St Catharine’s College) with a First Class Undergraduate Degree in Law.
 Jack was the recipient of Gray’s Inn’s top scholarships for Bar School and Pupillage.

 • News